 In the unlikely event of the therapist cancelling, an alternative appointment offered ASAP.

-To attend punctually.
+To attend all sessions punctually.

 To give a minimum of 24 hours’ notice when cancelling/changing an appointment.